Cancelling Your Car Insurance Policy

 Yes, the best way to begin this process is to make a complaint with the insurer directly.
 The way to do so will normally be outlined on their website, and they have up to 8 weeks to respond.
 Make sure that you keep records of all of your correspondence with them.
 Should you want to take it further, get into contact with the Financial Ombudsman Service.

 Never, ever auto-renew!
 With insurance policies unfortunately, you’re not always rewarded for your loyalty.
 It’s always worth concisely comparing insurance to make sure you have the best deal for you the end of your policy.
 The first step to take is to cancel the auto-renewal on your insurance, this means at the end of each policy you can review different options and make the best choice for your needs without any penalties.
-You can use our free online car insurance comparison tool to get quotes from numerous insurance providers and find the most suitable cover for your car.
+You can use our free online comparison tool to get cheap car insurance quotes from numerous insurance providers and find the most suitable cover for your car.